SYLLABUS | CCOM CHINESE INSTRUMENT EXAM

 - Subjects:

-Erhu, Pipa, Yangqin, Guzheng, Dizi, Sheng, Zhongruan, Suona - Eligibility:
+Erhu, Pipa, Yangqin, Guzheng, Dizi, Sheng, Zhongruan, Suona, Liuqin, Chinese Percussion - Eligibility:

 II) Registration

 All registration must be completed online with examination fees submitted at the same time.
-Information required include full name (in English), Chinese name (optional), gender, date of birth, mobile phone, examination subject, grade level, song names, parent name, address, teacher name and contact info. - Online payment or check is accepted.
-For check, make check payable to California Youth Chinese Symphony, to the following address before the application deadline:
+Information required include full name (in English), Chinese name (optional), gender, date of birth, mobile phone, examination subject, grade level, song names, parent name, address, teacher name and contact info.
+Information on the certificate is obtained from your registration.
+Please verify all information is correct during registration. - Exam fees:

 - Please submit the correct application fee according to the payment list, otherwise the application will be voided.
 Once submitted, the application fee will not be returned, nor can it be transferred to another applicant.